fbpx

 Qualitative Only

-Causal loop diagrams, in their purest form, are qualitative representations of system structure and dynamics.
 While they provide valuable insights into the causal relationships and feedback loops, they do not quantify the strengths or magnitudes of these connections.

-To gain a more precise understanding of system behavior, causal loop diagram must be complemented with quantitative techniques, such as computer modeling and simulation.
+To gain a more precise understanding of system behavior, a causal loop diagram must be complemented with quantitative techniques, such as computer modeling and simulation.

 Subjective Interpretations

-The construction of causal loop diagram is inherently subjective, as it relies on the knowledge, assumptions, and mental models of the individuals involved in the process.
+The construction of a causal loop diagram is inherently subjective, as it relies on the knowledge, assumptions, and mental models of the individuals involved in the process.

 Different stakeholders may have varying perspectives on the variables, causal relationships, and feedback loops within the system, leading to potential biases or disagreements in the resulting diagrams.